matrix-org/matrix-spec-proposals/proposals/2181-user-deactivated-errcode.md

 but the authenticating user is deactivated.
 The HTTP code to return alongside is `403`.

-An example of this could be returning `M_USER_DEACTIVED` on `/login`, when an identifier of a deactivated user is sent to the homeserver.
+An example of this could be returning `M_USER_DEACTIVATED` on `/login`, when an identifier of a deactivated user is sent to the homeserver.
 Whether the password has to be correct depends on whether the Homeserver implementation removes login information on deactivation.
 This is an implementation detail.